-- 11.2.1 This Chapter considers the likely significant effects, including cumulative effects, of the Proposed Development on transport and access matters during construction. - 11.2.2 The specific objectives of the Chapter are to: - describe the existing access network and transport baseline; - describe the assessment methodology and significance criteria used in completing the impact assessment; - describe the potential effects, including direct, indirect and any potential cumulative effects; - · describe the mitigation measures proposed to address likely significant effects; and - assess the residual effects remaining following the implementation of mitigation. - 11.2.3 An overview of the effects of the traffic movements has been considered in accordance with the Institute of Environmental Management and Assessment (IEMA) Environmental Assessment of Traffic and Movement (2023)1.
-The document is referred to as the "IEMA Guidelines" in this Chapter. - 11.2.4 The Chapter is supported by Appendix 11.1 that contains the Transport Assessment (TA).
-This is referenced in the body of the text, where relevant.
+- 11.2.1 This Chapter considers the likely significant effects, including cumulative effects, of the Proposed Alignment on transport and access matters during construction. - 11.2.2 The specific objectives of the Chapter are to: - describe the existing access network and transport baseline; - describe the assessment methodology and significance criteria used in completing the impact assessment; - describe the potential effects, including direct, indirect and any potential cumulative effects; - describe the mitigation measures proposed to address likely significant effects; and - assess the residual effects remaining following the implementation of mitigation. - 11.2.3 An overview of the effects of the traffic movements has been considered in accordance with the Institute of Environmental Management and Assessment (IEMA) Environmental Assessment of Traffic and Movement (2023)1.
+The document is referred to as the IEMA Guidelines in this Chapter.

-1 IEMA (2023), Environmental Assessment of Traffic and Movement, Institute of Environmental Management and Assessment
+1 IEMA (2023), Environmental Assessment of Traffic and Movement, Institute of Environmental Management and Assessment.